amitnovick/catalog/README.md

 ## Attribution

-Logo uses modified version of the "Sitemap" SVG asset by Font Awesome, as made avilable for public use by the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/)
+Logo uses modified version of the "Sitemap" SVG asset by Font Awesome, as made available for public use by the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/)

 ## License